return42/sphkerneldoc/linux_src_doc/fs/ubifs/tnc_c.rst

 Description
 -----------

-This is a helper function for '\ :c:func:`tnc_insert`\ '.
+This is a helper function for 'tnc_insert()'.
 When the key of the leftmost zbranch changes, keys of parent znodes have to be corrected.
 This helper function is called in such situations and corrects the keys if needed.